bgilmer77/deploy-best-practices/doc/Overview.md

 Service account authorization is supported using [OAuth2] "two legged" authentication.
 See:[OAuth 2.0 Client Credentials Grant][OAuth2 Two Legged].

 It is recommended that [AMWA] extend its security recommendations to include service account recommendations for secure server-to-server communication.
 This may be a gap in [AMWA BCP-003], or it may be part of new best practice that has to be developed.

+#### [CICD] use of service accounts

+Continuous integration and continuous delivery [CICD] methodologies are a natural extension of dynamic configuration and resource management practices.
+CICD encourages end-to-end, development-to-deployment, automation.
+CICD best practices require services-accounts to provide secure and reliable access to production systems.
+CICD methodologies mix user account authorization for development with service account authorization for deployment.
+Clear distinction between the two account types contributes to reliable and safe production deployment.

 ## Appendix - Resource State Model: Example fuller representation

 A real-world implementation of a resource life-cycle model is necessarily more complex than the conceptual model presented here.
 Additional complexities may include: